Homeschool

 Class Descriptions:

-The WHALE (students only) TRACK is targeted to students 12-18 years old.
+The AIR (students only - drop off) TRACK is targeted to students 12-18 years old.
 Parents/guardians are not required to accompany their child during activities associated with this track.
-Parents are welcome to register their child and drop them off for the event OR may register their older child(ren) for this track while they participate in the OTTER or SEAL track with their younger children.
+Parents are welcome to register their child and drop them off for the event OR may register their older child(ren) for this track while they participate in the WATER or EARTH track with their younger children.

 Class Descriptions: